- Business Case for Emotional Intelligence

-Lewicki, R. L. & Bailey, J. R. (in press).
+Lewicki, R. L. & Bailey, J. R. (2009).
 The relationship between scholarship and educational quality.
 In S. Armstrong & C. Fukami (Eds.), Handbook of management education, learning and development.
 Thousand Oaks, CA: Sage.

 Clegg, S. R. & Bailey, J. R. (2007).
 The emergence of organizational science.
 In S. R. Clegg & J. R. Bailey (Eds.), International encyclopedia of organization studies, Volumes 1-4.
 Thousand Oaks, CA: Sage.